 Improving disaster preparedness and recovery readiness.
 In Yemen, technical assistance activities are supporting a programmatic approach to generate analysis on the scale and consequences of conflict in affected MENA countries and to inform World Bank Group support for social, economic, and physical recovery and reconstruction.
 These activities have enhanced global understanding of the on-the-ground situation in Yemen through the development of the Yemen Dynamic Damage and Needs Assessment and the current situation of Syrian refugees in the region.
 In Djibouti, technical assistance is strengthening the government's ability to respond to disasters and weather-related incidents, as well as to minimize the ensuing economic impact.
-As a result, the World
+As a result, the World Bank supported the government in finalizing its national emergency plan and drafting disaster communication guidelines and a document outlining disaster risk financing options for the country, which will soon be submitted to the government.
+Furthermore, guidelines based on global good practices on legal and institutional framework for crisis and post-disaster recovery and the Government Emergency Management Plan were also developed.

-6 Durrell, J. 2018.
+&lt;sup>6 Durrell, J. 2018.
 Investing in Resilience: Addressing Climate Induced Displacement in the MENA Region, Discussion Paper.
 Beirut, Lebanon.
 International Center for Research in the Dry Areas (ICARDA) https://reliefweb.int/ sites/reliefweb.int/files/resources/Investingin-resilience-addressing-climate-induceddisplacement-in-the-MENA-region.pdf.